AmanChaurasiya5/ecom-mern/README.md

 📦 Order management system

-💳 Payment integration with Stripe
+💳 Payment integration with Stripe and Razorpay

 🚚 Cash on Delivery option